use-ink/ink-docs/versioned_docs/version-3.x/macros-attributes/contract.md

 ## Interacting with the Contract Executor

-The `ink_env` crate provides facitilies to interact with the contract executor that connects ink! smart contracts with the outer world.
+The `ink_env` crate provides facilities to interact with the contract executor that connects ink! smart contracts with the outer world.

 For example it is possible to query the current call's caller via: